klaytn/kips/KIPs/kip-34.md

 #### IWallet

-`IWallet` is an interface that contains common functions related to signing a transaction..
+`IWallet` is an interface that contains common functions related to signing a transaction.
 All Wallet classes must implement `IWallet`.
 Caver has a class `KeyringContainer` that implements `IWallet`.
 If it is a class that implements `IWallet` interface, it can be used instead of `KeyringContainer` to sign a transaction.

 ##### Variables